 A Phin for your Thoughts

-Cappachino and Latte are making inroads into the high end of the Vietnam coffee scene but a lot depends on the quality and freshness of the milk that is used.
-As fresh milk is still somewhat of a luxury item in Vietnam, it is suggested to stick with the local phin coffee, either as caphe sua da, caphe den da or a caphe den as a heart started in the morning.
-You are in Vietnam, not New York so sit back and enjoy the stunningly unique and famous Vietnam coffee in its traditional form.
+But whatever you do, love it or hate it, you really haven’t experienced Vietnam until you try the local caphe phin, either as caphe sua da, caphe den or a caphe den da as a heart started in the morning.
+You are in Vietnam, not New York so sit back and enjoy the stunningly unique and famous Vietnam caphe in its traditional form.

 Some Local Ninh Binh Coffee Houses